SINAI Special Needs Institute

 SINAI Schools is an organization based in the New York metropolitan area that provides education for children and young adults with special needs.
 SINAI is the only Jewish day school for children with special needs that has received accreditation from the Middle States Association of Colleges and Schools.

-Individualized Special Education
+Individualized special education

 SINAI's student-to-professional ratio is greater than 1:2.
 This allows SINAI to create, implement, closely monitor, and, as needed, regularly modify an individualized program for each child.
 SINAI provides speech, language, occupational, psychological, and behavioral therapies.
 SINAI also provides mainstreaming opportunities in academic, social, and vocational settings.

-Schools and Programs
+Schools and programs

 Elementary schools

 SINAI includes elementary divisions partnered with SAR Academy in Riverdale, SINAI at RYNJ in River Edge, New Jersey, and SINAI at JKHA in Livingston, New Jersey, and SINAI at Yeshiva of Central Queens (YCQ) in Queens, New York.
 SINAI elementary schools serve children with a wide range of special needs, including complex learning disabilities, social and neurological conditions such as Autism Spectrum and anxiety disorders, and developmental disabilities.
 Students are placed into social and academic age groups based on their individual needs.